ZhangYaxu/docker-app--draw-io/README.md

 3. Install docker (at least version 18.09.1, build 4c52b90)
 4. Install docker-compose (at least version 1.21.2, build a133471)

-Then open the cloned repository directory with VS Code and use any of the tasks.
+Then open the cloned repository directory with VS Code and use any of the custom tasks.

 ## custom VS Code tasks